MicrosoftDocs/dataexplorer-docs/data-explorer/data-profile.md

 # Access the data profile of a table

 The data profile feature in the Azure Data Explorer web UI provides a fast way to gain insights into the data within your tables.
-It includes a time chart depicting data distribution based on a specified datetime field, along with clear access to column statistics and top values.
+It features a time chart illustrating data distribution according to a specified datetime field and presents each column of the table along with essential related statistics.
 This article explains how to access and understand the data profile of a table.

 ## Prerequisites